gokceoguzerenler/cis530_sp2021/term-project.md

 1. What evaluation metrics could use to score system outputs
 1. What type of data you will need to evaluate, and how much data is available

 For your literature review, you should read 3-5 research papers that address the problem that you are working on.
 You should write a 1-2 paragraph summary of each paper, desribing the approaches that used and how well the approaches worked.
+This milestone is worth 5% of the grade.

 <!--
 ## Project Ideas